akunna1/My-Resume/README.md

 - **Durham Compass** – Designed an open-source demographic mapping app for housing justice.
 - **Akunna Writes** – Created a multilingual blog to promote Igbo literacy and storytelling.
 - **Wake Zoning Explorer** – Interactive map of Wake Forest, NC zoning classes with definitions.
 - **Transit Equity in Wake County** – Analyzed public transit gaps using GTFS and U.S. Census data.
+- **LTS (Level of Traffic Stress)** – Mapped and scored road segments in Chapel Hill based on stress levels for cyclists, using ArcGIS Pro and R for transportation planning and accessibility analysis.

 ---